LOADING ...

 I was a new one

-The was respect
+The word was

 And up the rich people.

-You know I'm saying, wealthy, appetizing.
+You what I'm saying, wealthy, appetizing.

 Do you see yourself as somebody rich

-I see myself as a natural hustler,
+I see as a natural born hustler,

 You what I'm saying.